 --Deepening financial reforms and the continued opening-up of the financial industry.
 Financial reform is the strongest component of the 2015 economic system reforms.
 It includes further encouraging and guiding private capital toward entering the banking industry, building the deposit insurance system which had been continuously optimized in the past decade, continuing with the reform in the marketization of interest rates, formally announcing reforms regarding the midpoint rate quotation mechanisms as a part of exchange rate marketization reforms, and further perfecting mechanisms for the marketization of the RMB.

 The comprehensive unfolding of the 2015 round of economic system reforms and the major breakthroughs it made are beneficial to institutional innovations under a new economic norm.
-It is also beneficial for marketization reforms and raises of resource distribution efficiency, ensures the stable growth of the national economy and avoids hard landings due to a rapidly growing economy.
+It is also beneficial for marketization reforms, and raises the efficiency of resource distributiony.
+It ensures the stable growth of the national economy and avoids hard landings due to a rapidly growing economy.

 But there are also problems in the 2015 round of economic system reforms.
 Aside from the difference in the level of implementation of various reform measures, some reform contents are also problematic.
 For example, is the goal of state-owned enterprises reforms to make them stronger or larger?
-Or are we talk about enhancing the vibrancy, level of influence and level of control of the state-owned economy, continuing to restructure the state-owned economy, and building an environment of fair competition and mutual growth for reforms in all forms of business ownership?
+Or are we talking about enhancing the vibrancy, level of influence and level of control of the state-owned economy, continuing to restructure the state-owned economy, and building an environment of fair competition and mutual growth for reforms in all forms of business ownership?
 How can we strengthen reforms in marketization, further break the monopoly and establish a consensus in society regarding reforms in major industries such as the electricity industry, the telecommunication industry and the radio and television industry?
-In capital markets reforms, there is too much focus on innovation on the technical level and a lack of attention to reforms in capital markets fundamental mechanisms.
+In capital markets reforms, there is too much focus on innovation on the technical level and a lack of attention to reforms in the fundamental mechanisms of capital markets.
 Financial and tax reforms weigh too heavily towards demand-side management and does little for reforms regarding supply-side management, there is a clear lack in reforms in the supply of government services centered on the public services sector.
-Here we must point out that there are some major mistakes in the 2015 securities market reform measures which includes “innovations in security financing” and the “circuit-breaker mechanism”.
+Here we must point out that there are some major mistakes in the 2015 securities market reform measures which include “innovations in security financing” and the “circuit-breaker mechanism”.
 These mistakes had brought on major setbacks for the reform and development of the national securities market and brought about turbulent stock prices, causing serious damages to stock investors as well as China’s economy.

-Strict Party Governance Sees Tremendous Results, Battle Against Corruption Brings Countless Victories.
+Strict Party Governance Sees Tremendous Results; Battle Against Corruption Brings Countless Victories.

-Reforms and innovation in the party is a major component of the Third Plenary Session of the 18th Central Committee of the CPC’s decision in comprehensively deepening reforms.
+Reforms and innovations in the party are major components of the Third Plenary Session of the 18th Central Committee of the CPC’s decision in comprehensively deepening reforms.
 It is core to the efforts in strengthening restraint and supervision mechanisms in the use of government authority and is the most important mission in realizing the modernization of China’s national governance system and capabilities.
 In 2015, development of the party continues to be implemented surrounding the central ideas proposed by the 18th Central Committee.
 The work adhered to the fundamental principle of strict governance, continued to crack down hard on corruption, focused on institutional development, fundamental development and building a good internal atmosphere.
 Tremendous achievements had been realized in this area as well as in the battle against corruption, and some of the persistent negative issues had been mostly resolved.

-Battle against corruption achievescountless victories.
+Battle against corruption achieves countless victories.